Supporting Employee Health & Wellness

 Resiliency Program for Local Worksites

-Offered The People Project program in 2020 and 2021 to worksites to help employees build resiliency through fun, evidence-based mental well-being strategies that result in better connected, happier people.
+Every year, the team offers The People Project program to worksites to help employees build resiliency through fun, evidence-based mental well-being strategies that result in better connected, happier people.
+In 2022, five worksites participated with 266 employees.

 Poker Walk Events